7 Tips for Dads During Labor and Delivery - Baby Chick

 • “Do you still feel the baby moving?”

-• This is the MOST important question.
+• This is the MOST critical question.
 If the water broke and there was a big gush, the umbilical cord could have slipped through the cervix (cord prolapse).
 This can cut off the oxygen and circulation to your baby.
-If she does not feel the baby move, have her drink some juice, and lay on her side.
-Wait for ten minutes.
-After doing this, if she still doesn’t feel baby move, have her get on her knees, put her head down, and stick her butt in the air to get baby off the cord and call 9-1-1.
+If she does not feel the baby move as usual, drive immediately to the hospital if you live nearby or call 9-1-1.

 4. Be an Active Participant

-Dads remind your partner to stay hydrated during early labor and drink plenty of liquids.
-Pour her a glass of water, Gatorade, labor-aid, Pedialyte, or herbal tea to ward off dehydration.
-Ensure she doesn’t eat anything too heavy or acidic because that can cause her to vomit during her labor.
-Offer her light things like fruit, crackers, trail mix, yogurt, broth, a protein shake, or anything bland.
+Dad or partner, remind your partner to stay hydrated during early labor and drink plenty of liquids.
+Pour her a glass of water, Gatorade, labor-aid, Pedialyte, or herbal tea to prevent dehydration.
+Ensure she doesn’t eat anything too heavy or acidic, which can cause her to vomit during labor.
+Offer her light food in early labor, like fruit, crackers, trail mix, yogurt, broth, a protein shake, or anything bland.
 She will not get anything to eat at the hospital (maybe a sugar-free popsicle) while in labor, so she needs to have something for energy.

-There will be many experienced people around to help you at the hospital or birth center, but you will be your partner’s most important support.
+Many experienced people will be around to help you at the hospital or birth center, but you will be your partner’s most important support.
 So be there for her.
 Some things you can do to help are:

 • hold her hand